edraj/svelte_dmart/src/routes/Widgets.md

 Now you can do a full text search or an attribute based search for that field. for example, lets say we want to retrieve all sub-folders under **mysapce** space

-we call the `/query` API with the following request body
+We call the `/query` API with the following request body:

 ```json
 {